alicecaml/alicecaml.org/content/lsp/index.md

 If you installed tools with Opam then select the sandbox which corresponds to the Opam Switch in which the tools were installed.

-Otherwise, select "Custom".
+If you installed tools with Alice (by running `alice tools install`) then select "Custom".
 You'll be prompted to enter a command template with placeholder values for the program and its arguments (`$prog` and `$args` respectively):